Lesson 16: Sub Procedures in VB2019

 End Sub

-The parameter is a certain data that is passed into the sub procedure to perform a specified task.
+The parameters are optional data inputs that can be passed into the sub procedure to customize its behavior.

 Private Sub Form1_Load(sender As Object, e As EventArgs) Handles MyBase.Load